 Rojas-Smith, L., Layton, C., & Robinson, T. (2005).
 Influenza vaccine overview: Summary and assessment.
-Issue Brief.
-(Prepared for Office of Science and Data Policy, Department of Health and Human Services, Washington, DC).
-Research Triangle Park, NC: RTI International.
+Issue brief.
+RTI International.
+Prepared for Office of Science and Data Policy, Department of Health and Human Services, Washington, DC

 Immunization tops the list of the 10 great public health achievements during the last century (Centers for Disease Control and Prevention [CDC], 1999a).
 Despite this achievement, each year less than half of those who are at highest risk for influenza-related complications are vaccinated.
 Meanwhile, influenza is the leading cause of mortality due to infectious disease (CDC, 2005a), causing an average of 36,000 deaths (Thompson et al., 2003) and 226,000 hospitalizations annually (Thompson et al., 2004).